Winterizing Your Boat: How to Get Your Boat Ready

 Putting your boat to sleep for the winter is one of the most joyless aspects of boat ownership.
 Along with the logistics of getting the job done, you’re also looking at several months’ abstinence from fun and games on the water.

 Enjoyable it isn’t, but it’s by far one of the most important annual maintenance jobs.
 One you (sadly) can’t afford to ignore.

 Effective winterization will ensure your boat stays in the best possible condition throughout the worst of the weather.
-You can handle it manually or have a company like ours to help you out, but either way, you’ll need to ensure the following have been covered:
+You can do it yourself, we can help – but either way, you need to ensure the following have been covered:

 It’s always nice to put a boat back in the water come spring that’s already clean, pristine and ready to go.
-You won’t be using it for a while now, but now is the time to give your whole boat a good cleaning – inside and out.
+You won’t be using it for a while, so now is the time to give your whole boat a good cleaning – inside and out.

 Clean all of the interior upholstery with an appropriate vinyl cleaner that will remove any existing dirt, mold or mildew.
 Wipe down the dash and non-upholstered areas.
 Make sure all the interior compartments are dry.
 Rinse off the hull and clean the dirt and grime off with fiberglass cleaner.